ba-st/Willow/docs/Interaction-Affordances.md

 ```
 ![Combined Interaction](images/Form Serialization.gif)

 In this case when a button is clicked all the input information inside the closest form to the button will be serialized and sent to the server.
-So if you combine in this call an `evaluate:` the server components will have the updated values before evaluating the callback.
+Combining this with `evaluate:` in the same interaction guarantess the server components will have the updated values before evaluating the callback.

 The main difference between the serialization affordances is what get serialized.
 So:
 - `serializeContainerForm` will find the form closest to the component receiving the onTrigger message
 - `serializeChildrenForm` will find a form in the children of the component receiving the onTrigger message
-- `serializeForm:` will find an specific form using its #id
+- `serializeForm:` will find a specific form via its #id
-- `serializeIt` will serialize the component receiving the onTrigger message (usually you used this in tandem with some field component and triggering on the change event)
+- `serializeIt` will serialize the component receiving the onTrigger message (this would normally be used in tandem with some field component then triggering the change event)
-- `serializeWithHiddenInputs` will serialize the component receiving the onTrigger message and the next hidden input (for some seaside brushes the resulting HTML includes a hidden input to match later the real objects)
+- `serializeWithHiddenInputs` will serialize the component receiving the onTrigger message and the next hidden input (required for some Seaside brushes where the resulting HTML includes a hidden input)

-In case you need it there's also support to submit a form: `submitForm:` and `submitFormStyledAs:` will call the `submit()` function on the corresponding form (found by id or by matching it's "class").
+In case you need it, there's also support to submit a form: `submitForm:`.
+Also `submitFormStyledAs:` will call the `submit()` function on the corresponding form (found by id or by matching it's "class").

 ## DOM Interaction